sfomuseum/go-geojson-show/README.md

 Valid options are:
   -browser-uri string
     	A valid sfomuseum/go-www-show/v2.Browser URI.
-Valid options are: web:// (default "web://") -label value
+Valid options are: web:// (default "web://") -cluster-markers
+    	Cluster markers that a proximate to one another.
+  -label value
     	Zero or more (GeoJSON Feature) properties to use to construct a label for a feature's popup menu when it is clicked on.
   -map-provider string
     	Valid options are: leaflet, protomaps (default "leaflet") -map-tile-uri string
     	A valid Leaflet tile layer URI.
 See documentation for special-case (interpolated tile) URIs. (default "https://tile.openstreetmap.org/{z}/{x}/{y}.png")
+  -pane value
+    	Zero or more {LABEL}={Z_INDEX} pairs used to define Leaflet pane information.
   -point-style string
     	A custom Leaflet style definition for point geometries.
 This may either be a JSON-encoded string or a path on disk.
   -port int